pitdive/haproxy_config/README.md

 Then, run the script in a directory of your choice (containing those 4 files).

+# Tested
+Tested on CentOS 7.4, HyperStore 7.0 and 7.1

 # Run
 Example :

-**those lines can be ignored, this is only for the demonstration**
+**those lines can be ignored, this is only for the demonstration** **I am using directly the CloudianPackages directory on the puppet master in this example**

 	root@cloudianone CloudianPackages# ls haproxy*
 	haproxy_build_config.py  haproxy_template.cfg